armchair-traveller/armchair-traveller/README.md

     framework depending on the project's needs.
   </p>
   <p>
-    My favorite database is <a href="https://fauna.com/">FaunaDB</a> as it is truly a pleasure to work with in a serverless context.
-Fauna Query Language is very flexible and
+    My favorite database is <a href="https://fauna.com/">Fauna</a> as it is truly a pleasure to work with in a serverless context.
+Fauna Query Language is very flexible.
+Although a bit verbose with its procedural nature, but that's why the
-    <a href="https://graphql.org/">GraphQL</a> is so much fun...
+    <a href="https://graphql.org/">GraphQL</a> API is so much fun...
 It's just that since
     Fauna makes database work go by so quick, I can only spend most of my time in the frontend.
 Literal suffering from success.
   </p>